-Students experiencing crises or personal problems that interfere with their general wellbeing are encouraged to utilize the university's counseling resources.
-The Counseling & Wellness Center provides confidential counseling services at no cost for currently
+Students experiencing crises or personal problems that interfere with their general well being are encouraged to utilize the university's counseling resources.
+The Counseling & Wellness Center provides confidential counseling services at no cost for currently enrolled students.
+Resources are available on campus for students having personal problems or lacking clear career or academic goals, which interfere with their academic performance.

-• University Counseling & Wellness Center, 3190 Radio Road, 352-392-1575, www.counseling.ufl.edu
+University Counseling & Wellness Center, 3190 Radio Road, 352-392-1575, www.counseling.ufl.edu

 Counseling Services

 Groups and Workshops

 Outreach and Consultation

 Self-Help Library